911EDA is ITAR Compliant

 International Traffic in Arms Regulations (ITAR) is a set of United States government regulations that control the export and import of defense-related articles and services on the United States Munitions List (USML).
 These regulations implement the provisions of the Arms Export Control Act and are described in Title 22 (Foreign Relations), Chapter I (Department of State), Subchapter M of the Code of Federal Regulations.
 The Department of State interprets and enforces ITAR.
 Its goal is to safeguard US national security and further US foreign policy objectives.
-For practical purposes, ITAR regulations dictate that information and material pertaining to defense and military-related technologies (for items listed on the US Munitions List) may only be shared with US Persons unless authorization from the Department of State is received or a special exemption is used.
-US Persons (including organizations) can face heavy fines if they have, without authorization or the use of an exemption, provided foreign (non-US) persons with access to ITAR-protected defense articles, services, or technical data.
+For practical purposes, ITAR regulations dictate that information and material about defense and military-related technologies (for items listed on the US Munitions List) may only be shared with US Persons unless authorization from the Department of State is received or a special exemption is used.
+US Persons (including organizations) can face heavy fines if they have provided foreign (non-US) persons with access to ITAR-protected defense articles, services, or technical data without authorization or the use of an exemption.

 The list of ITAR-controlled defense articles, services, and technology (collectively “USML items”) changes.
 Until 1996–1997, ITAR classified strong cryptography as arms and prohibited their export from the U.S. Another change occurred due to Space Systems/Loral's conduct after the February 1996 failed launch of the Intelsat 708 satellite.
 The Department of State charged Space Systems/Loral with violating the Arms Export Control Act and the ITAR.
 As a result, technology about satellites and launch vehicles became more carefully protected.